broutonlab/face-id-with-medical-masks/README.md

 # Broutonlab face recognition with medical masks
-identification systems which is we use for unlocking our devices have struggled with medical masks appearing on human faces.

 ## Colab Demo
 The whole pipeline code with detailed description provided in google [colab notebook](https://colab.research.google.com/gist/poltavski/23f242d5e50de9ddd1ade0d7baf8fd83/face_recognition_with_masks.ipynb).

+## Struggle
+Identification systems which is we use for unlocking our devices have struggled with medical masks appearing on human faces.

 ## Solution
 We will show and build system with the most modern state-of-the-art methods  possible to solve the task of face recognition with medical masks.